ottohellwig/ottohellwig.github.io/_posts/2023-07-25-Mastering-the-Keys.md.md

 render_with_liquid: false
 ---

-In today's fast-paced digital world, typing has become an essential skill.
-Whether you're a student trying to keep up with class notes, a professional aiming to improve productivity, or a writer expressing your creativity, typing faster can be a game-changer.
-In this blog, I'll share some practical tips and techniques to help you enhance your typing speed and efficiency.
+This is for you turtle speed typers that are sub-65WPM.
+In this post, I'll share some practical tips and techniques to help you enhance your typing speed and efficiency.

 **A quick disclaimer:** I'm no typing maestro but I have climbed from 60 WPM to averaging 110 WPM _comfortably_ on any keyboard.